Giving My Baby Up For Adoption: What’s the Process?

 Step #6: Self-care and Healing

-Your emotional recovery has a more complicated timeline.
-Expect to feel conflicting emotions throughout the adoption process, but especially now.
 Even if you are confident that adoption is the right choice, you still have a loss to grieve.
 Give yourself time and space to process your feelings.

-Surround yourself with the people in your circle who will support you.
-Consider joining a birth mother support group or connecting with a birth mother mentor.
-Your Adoption Coordinator will still be with you during this part of the adoption process, so reach out for counseling, support, and other resources.
+Consider joining a birth mother support group or connecting with a mentor.
+Your Adoption Specialist will remain available even after you place your baby for adoption, so reach out to her for counseling, support, and other resources.

 Get one-on-one adoption help and answers by